 We combine those numbers to find out:

-The average full coverage auto policy costs $.
+The average 'full coverage' auto policy costs $.
 Your miles may vary (#carjoke).

 Insurance is very personal in that nature.
 Your driving history and desired coverage level significantly affect the insurance premium.

-Nevertheless, well use $ per year for the all-gas Sorento.
+Nevertheless, we'll use $ per year for the all-gas Sorento.
 Hybrid insurance costs, on average, 7% more than all-gas models; the Sorento Hybrid will cost $ per year.

-Most sources cite that hybrid maintenance costs are lower than all-gas engines, as hybrids use regenerative braking (fewer brake replacements), dont use alternators or starters, and tend to have simpler transmissions.
+Most sources cite that hybrid maintenance costs are lower than all-gas engines, as hybrids use regenerative braking (fewer brake replacements), don't use alternators or starters, and tend to have simpler transmissions.

 Unfortunately, I cannot find any sources that provide hard numbers to support this claim!
 If you find something, please let me know.

-Therefore, Im using an average figure of $600 per year for repairs and maintenance and biasing those dollars towards the end of the cars lives.
+Therefore, I'm using an average figure of $600 per year for repairs and maintenance and biasing those dollars towards the end of the cars' lives.
 Newer cars break down less and are covered by various levels of warranty.

 Is it just me, or is that grease very intentional?!Over our 10-year analysis period, the Kia Sorento Hybrid would cost us $55,662 (depreciation + gas + insurance + maintenance), as measured in dollars.